cburgelab/RBNS_pipeline/docs/input_files.md

 ## Running RBNS_main.py

-Once the .settings file & FASTQ are in place, the RBNS_pipeline can be run in place with the following commands (with paths adjusted for your system):
+Once the .settings file & FASTQ are in place, the RBNS_pipeline can be run in place with the following commands:

 	source activate rnbs_pipeline (should have already been done upon installation) python src/RBNS_main.py test_data/settings.RBFOX3.json (or wherever your future settings.json file is)